-The Doctorate of Business Administration offered by Grenoble Ecole de Management is a research-based doctoral degree that offers participants the opportunity to obtain the highest level, unique, and issue-driven qualifications in business .
+The Doctorate in Business Administration offered by Grenoble Ecole de Management is a research-based doctoral program that offers participants the opportunity to obtain the highest level, unique, and issue-driven qualifications in business .

 This doctoral business degree is particularly focused on the management of technology, organizational change, and innovation.
 However, the program may also cover more traditional research topics in fields such as management, finance, marketing, and organizational behavior.

 The Grenoble DBA is delivered in various locations thanks to partnerships and joint degree programs with business schools around the world.
 The programs are presently offered in the following locations: